 A redemption narrative

 A central role in this Christologically-informed redemptive narrative is also discernible in the “Wiederaufstehung” of the victims.
 Since unification of the two German states and the collapse of the Soviet Union, the German state has undertaken various measure to “reforest” Germany with Jews.
 So the discourse about migration of Jews from the former Soviet Union is accompanied by the redemptive narrative in which the Jewish migrants were blended with Holocaust victims to restore the “German-Jewish symbiosis.”
-Having undergone the most thorough working through of history in history, Germany can once again stand proud among the nations as the beacon of civilization, vouched by approving pats on the head from Israeli and American elites.
+Having undergone the most thorough working through of history in history, Germany can once again stand proud among the nations as the beacon of civilization, vouched by approving pats on the head from American, British and Israel elites.